davidchoo12/luminus-filetree/readme.md

 ## How it works
 1. background.js is triggered when a user navigates to the files tab in Luminus
 2. background.js initiates content scripts and forwards access token (the Authorization HTTP header) to content.js
-3. content.js traverses the [files](https://luminus.portal.azure-api.net/docs/services/Files/operations/GetFiles) and [folders](https://luminus.portal.azure-api.net/docs/services/Files/operations/GetFolders), and getting download links to generate a filetree data (I wasn't aware of the [GetAllFiles](https://luminus.portal.azure-api.net/docs/services/Files/operations/GetAllFiles) operation, so this step may change)
+3. content.js traverses the [files](https://luminus.portal.azure-api.net/docs/services/Files/operations/GetFiles) and [folders](https://luminus.portal.azure-api.net/docs/services/Files/operations/GetFolders), while getting download links to generate a filetree data
 4. content.js adds html elements to the page and uses [fancytree](https://github.com/mar10/fancytree) to display the filetree

 ## Feature/improvement ideas
-- [ ] Try the [GetAllFiles](https://luminus.portal.azure-api.net/docs/services/Files/operations/GetAllFiles) operation, if works, replace the traversal script
 - [ ] Icons to indicate new undownloaded files (like the red icons in IVLE)
+- [ ] Cache file structure and download links in local storage to speed up loading time
 - [ ] Download all button
 - [ ] Expand/collapse all buttons
 - [ ] Table/grid view to show metadata (date modified, author, etc) in columns
-- [ ] Cache download links in local storage to speed up loading time
+- [ ] Styling fixes (background and font colors) for working with dark reader extension

 Feel free to submit feature requests through the issues tab.